ArthurPieri/Scripts/Git/README_git.md

 # Git Forming
 Creates the 'code' folder and pull all my reopsitories into it and creates all aliases.

-# gpush
-Just a quick command to automatically push the current folder.

 # gpushall -> Fire
 Automatically push all the repositories in 'code' folder.